abhishek786216/plant-diseases-predictor/README.md

-# 🌿 Crop Disease Prediction App
+# 🌿 Crop Disease Prediction Web page

 This is a **Streamlit web app** that detects plant leaf diseases from images using a **TensorFlow Lite model**.
 Upload an image of a leaf, and the app will predict the disease (if any) with confidence.